MoffKalast/rospypavumeter/README.md

 #### vumeter_node

-Analog VU meter connected to Linux sound system, PulseAudio, allowing any sound output (or "sink" in PulseAudio's nomenclature) to be monitored.
-The main PulseAudio API is asynchronous and callback based, and the documentation is primarly just an API reference.
-To help with volume meter style applications, PulseAudio even allows you to ask for peak level measurements, which means you can sample the monitor sink at a low frequency, with low CPU utilisation, but still producing a useful volume display.
+PulseAudio allows any sound sink to be monitored.
+The PulseAudio API is asynchronous and callback based, and the documentation is primarly just an API reference.
+To help with volume meter style applications, PulseAudio even allows you to ask for peak level measurements, which means you can sample the monitor sink at a low frequency, with low CPU utilisation, but still get useful values.
 When this feature is used, each sample read indicates the peak level since the last sample.

-This program is designed to detect whatever sink is active in any moment in a dynamic manner, instead of previous implementations which have this parameter harcoded, and read the stream of audio coming from it, publishing through ROS protocol the detected peaks.
+This program is designed to detect whatever sink is active in any moment in a dynamic manner, instead of previous implementations which have this parameter harcoded, and read the stream of audio coming from it, publishing the detected peaks through ROS.

 ##### Published Topics